Alampulo/blogger/specs.md

 # BLOG
-This is a poetry blog
+This is a natty blog

 #### PROJECT SPECIFICATIONS

 * Good internet connection.
 * Ensure both virtual and python are installed on your machine.
 * Work on virtual